 Microsoft plans to integrate this with mobile apps as well, so activities can span across your PC and phone.
 However, app developers will need to enable support for this feature before it works with their PC or mobile apps.

-Assuming your PC has Bluetooth enabled and you’ve toggled the “Near Share” quick action tile on in the Action Center, you can click the “Share” button in any app, and nearby devices with Near Share enabled will appear in the list.
+Assuming your PC has Bluetooth enabled, you can click the “Share” button in any app and nearby devices with Nearby Sharing enabled will appear in the list.
 Click one of the devices, and you’ll share the content with it wirelessly.

 This works in any app with Share functionality.
 You can use it to share photos in the Photos app, share web page links in Microsoft Edge, or even share files wirelessly in File Explorer.